 S. Michael Houdmann, the answer man behind Got Questions, teaches a license for immorality.
 While it might be true that S. Michael Houdmann has supplied thousands of answers to diverse questions, that doesn't mean his answers are always Biblically sound or spiritually wholesome, especially when related to various salvation issues.
-I assure you, from the perspective of the Bible, they are not!
+I assure you, from the perspective of the Bible, gotquestions.org is not always sound!
 (Many cults, including the Jehovah's Witnesses, Church of Christ, etc. can answer questions also, but often supply a wrong answer too!)

 In brief, Got Questions is a very influential and answer-giving once saved always saved group, which has undoubtedly misinformed thousands of precious souls seeking God's truth.
 Got Questions misleading answers regarding salvation issues are spiritual poison sprinkled throughout its ministry.

 Besides proclaiming/defending once saved always saved, Got Questions also denies repentance to be turning from sins (“What is repentance and is it necessary for salvation?”), the exact opposite of what Jesus taught it to be!
 NOTE: Jesus said the Ninevites repented at the preaching of Jonah (Mt.
 12:41) and Jonah 3:10 shows the Ninvites turned from their sins.
 Hence, turning from sin is what Jesus said repentance is!
 End of discussion.
 S. Michael Houdmann is therefore wrong about how to come to initial salvation (get born again)!
 He deserves the Skull and Crossbones Award just for that, but there is more.QUESTIONS For Got Questions

 Got Questions is filled with doctrinal confusion and contradictions when dealing with the believer's security and his salvation, but not other issues such as opposing infant baptism or defending the deity of Christ!
 For him, salvation must be different and therefore a smoke and mirrors technique must be employed through his various double messages!